 - The onsite map is somewhat confusing so do your research if you want to visit specific tombs

 - The location is on a flank of a hill, some areas with stairs.
 The alleys are made of cobbled stones.
 This might not be suitable for strollers, or people with walking difficulties.

 - Double the time you initially allocated for that visit to fully appreciate the place

-More Paris explorations include an evening stroll along the banks of the Seine River passing by the Eiffel Tower and Notre Dame Cathedral, a walk deep down the Paris Catacombs, and a stroll by the Canal St Martin.
+More Paris explorations include an evening stroll along the banks of the Seine River passing by the Eiffel Tower and Notre Dame Cathedral, a walk deep down the Paris Catacombs, and a stroll by the Canal St Martin, or admire la Sainte Chapelle stained glass windows.
 For trips outside Paris, check the city of Clermont-Ferrand in Auvergne.